-When addiction recovery gets tough — and there are times when it will — you may find yourself wondering, is living sober worth it?
+When recovery gets tough — and there are times when it will — you may wonder, is living sober worth it?
 We’re here to tell you that the road to recovery is worth every grueling mile.
-It may feel like there’s no end in sight, but while addiction is in many ways a chronic disease, there’s an infinite amount of hope, joy and light at the end of the tunnel.
+It may feel like there’s no end in sight, but while addiction is in many ways a chronic disease, there’s an infinite amount of hope, joy, and light at the end of the tunnel.

 Five Reasons It’s Worth the Fight

 There are countless reasons to want to live clean again.
 You’ve probably got a mile-long list for yourself.
 Here are just a few beautiful benefits of being sober that make the reward worth the challenge: